The Untouchables (film): Plot

-Discovering that Capone has not filed an income tax return for four years, Wallace suggests trying to build a tax evasion case against him (as Capone's network keeps him well-insulated from his other crimes).
+Discovering that Capone has not filed an income tax return for four years, Wallace suggests trying to build a tax evasion case against him, as Capone's network keeps him well insulated from his other crimes.
 A crooked alderman offers Ness a bribe to drop his investigation, but Ness refuses.
-After Capone's enforcer Frank Nitti threatens to kill Ness's wife Catherine and their daughter, Ness immediately moves them to a safe house.
+After Capone's enforcer Frank Nitti threatens to kill Ness's wife, Ness immediately moves his wife and daughter to a safe house.
 In a subsequent raid on the Canadian border, Ness and his team intercept an incoming liquor shipment, killing several gangsters and capturing a Capone bookkeeper named George, whom they eventually persuade to testify against his employer.
 Back in Chicago, Nitti, dressed as a policeman, murders Wallace and George in the elevator of the police station and leaves a taunting message for Ness.
 Ness confronts Capone at the Lexington Hotel after the murders, but Malone intervenes, urging Ness to focus on persuading the district attorney not to dismiss the charges against Capone.

-Realizing that police chief Mike Dorsett sold out Wallace and George, Malone forces Dorsett to reveal where Capone's accountant, Walter Payne, is hiding.
-That evening, one of Capone's men breaks into Malone's apartment; Malone chases him out with a shotgun, but Nitti ambushes him with a Tommy gun.
-Shortly afterwards, Ness and Stone arrive to find Malone mortally wounded; before he dies, Malone shows them which train Payne will take out of town.
-As the duo await Payne's arrival at Union Station, Ness sees a young mother with two suitcases and her child in a carriage laboriously climbing the lobby steps.
+Realizing that police chief Mike Dorsett betrayed Wallace and George, Malone forces Dorsett to reveal where Capone's accountant Walter Payne is hiding.
+That evening, one of Capone's men breaks into Malone's apartment.
+Malone chases him with a shotgun, but Nitti ambushes him with a Thompson submachine gun.

+Shortly afterward, Ness and Stone arrive to find Malone mortally wounded.
+Before he dies, Malone shows them which train that Payne will take out of town.
+As the duo await Payne's arrival at Union Station, Ness notices a young mother with two suitcases and her child in a carriage laboriously climbing the lobby steps.
 Ness ultimately decides to assist her, but the gangsters guarding Payne appear as Ness and the woman reach the top of the stairs, and a bloody shootout occurs.
-Though outnumbered, Ness and Stone manage to capture Payne alive and kill all his escorts, keeping both the mother and child unharmed.
+Although outnumbered, Ness and Stone manage to capture Payne alive and kill all his escorts, keeping both the mother and child unharmed.